FloorVerhoeven/FloorVerhoeven.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: home
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+description: <a href='https://igl.ethz.ch'>IGL | ETH Zurich</a>

 profile:
   align: right
-  image: prof_pic.jpg
+  image: FloorPhoto.jpg
-  image_circular: false # crops the image to make it circular
-  more_info: >
+  address: >
-    <p>555 your office number</p>
+#    <p>555 your office number</p>
-    <p>123 your address street</p>
+#    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+#    <p>Your City, State 12345</p>

-news: true # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hello, my name is Floor Verhoeven.
+I am a PhD student at the [Interactive Geometry Lab](https://igl.ethz.ch) at ETH Zurich, and I am supervised by [Prof. Dr. Olga Sorkine-Hornung](https://igl.ethz.ch/people/sorkine/index.php).
+I hold a BSc in Human Movement Sciences and a BSc in Computer Science, both from Vrije Universiteit Amsterdam.
+I have earned my MSc in Computer Science with a specialization in Visual Computing at ETH Zurich.

+I am interested in geometry problems that are related to digital fabrication as well as interactive modeling and shape editing.
+Research into practical algorithms for architectural and fashion design especially interest me, as well as using machine learning when problems are too complex for a classical differential geometry approach.

+In my spare time I like to go fishing.
+I've been a member of the Dutch National Women's team since 2015 and I am the 2021 Women's World Champion Coarse Angling.